-(1) Audit fees were for professional services rendered by KPMG LLP for the audit of the Fund's annual financial statements and reviews of the Fund's quarterly financial statements, as well as services provided in connection with statutory and regulatory filings or engagements.

-(2) Audit-related fees are for assurance and related services reasonably related to the performance of the audit or review of the Fund's financial statements and not reported under "Audit fees" above.

-(3) Tax fees were for tax compliance, tax advice and tax planning.
+- (1) Audit fees were for professional services rendered by KPMG LLP for the audit of the Fund's annual financial statements and reviews of the Fund's quarterly financial statements, as well as services provided in connection with statutory and regulatory filings or engagements. - (2) Audit-related fees are for assurance and related services reasonably related to the performance of the audit or review of the Fund's financial statements and not reported under "Audit Fees" above. - (3) Tax fees were for tax compliance, tax advice and tax planning.
 The fees were for services performed by the Fund's auditors' tax division except those tax services related to the audit.

-(4) All other fees are fees for products and services provided by the Fund's auditors other than those described as "Audit fees", "Audit-related fees" and "Tax fees".
-In 2007, these fees related to an enterprise wide risk assessment performed by the Fund's auditor.
-The purpose of the assessment was to identify major business risks faced by Pembina and to develop contingency plans in an attempt to reduce their consequences.
+In 2008, tax returns for the Fund's subsidiaries were also prepared and filed by KPMG. - (4) All other fees are fees for products and services provided by the Fund's auditors other than those described as "Audit Fees", "Audit-related Fees" and "Tax Fees".
+In 2008, these fees related to services rendered to assist with the planning and preliminary assessments related to the Fund's International Financial Reporting Standards conversion project.